-The term 'Government Debt' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Government Debt' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Government debt refers to the total amount of government issued IOUs which have not been paid back at any given point.
 Governments issue such debt any time they chose to borrow money from the public or from overseas nations and companies.

 As a government borrows this money, it provides government securities that give all of the important information on this investment debt.
 The face of the certificates states the interest rate which the government will pay on the original principal, the amount which they are borrowing, and the payment schedule for both principal pay back and interest payments.
 These outstanding securities are equal to the total debt amount which the government has not paid back.
 It is also the government debt.

 Governments actually issue a variety of debt types.
 Economists classify such debt in different categories.
 The first would be by the form of governmental agency that issued such debt in the first place.
 Within the U.S., the principal governmental agencies which issue debt are state, federal, and local jurisdictions.
 Local debt is also further subdivided into sub-classes including city-, county-, or parish-issued government debt.
 All of these are considered a type of government bonds.

 Yet another way to classify such government debt is according to the dates of maturity.
 This is why bond investors and U.S. Treasury officials with the Federal Reserve discuss thirty year and ten year bonds.
 These are the amounts of time between when the government originally issued the bond and the due date of the principal.
 With federal government debt, there are three easy to understand and remember types of maturities.